briansnelson/reading-notes/class-09.md

 ## Duckett's JS: Chapter 6 "Events"

 I cannot read.
 Tomorrow we put down our cat, Indiana Jones and the Temple of Doom.
-He's 19.
+He's 19 and is losing his fight with cancer.
 I picked him up from this nasty pet store in Tacoma nearly 20 years ago.
 It has been a rough few days.
 I'll catch up on the reading and my notes.